number571/go-peer/README.md

 4. [Decentralized key exchange protocol](https://github.com/number571/go-peer/blob/master/docs/decentralized_key_exchange_protocol.pdf "DKEP")
 5. [The Hidden Lake anonymous network](https://github.com/number571/go-peer/blob/master/docs/hidden_lake_anonymous_network.pdf "HLAN")

-Also, the composition of these works can be found in the book `The general theory of anonymous communications` ([Ridero](https://ridero.ru/books/obshaya_teoriya_anonimnykh_kommunikacii/)).
+Also, the composition of these works (without "The Hidden Lake anonymous network") can be found in the book `The general theory of anonymous communications` ([Ridero](https://ridero.ru/books/obshaya_teoriya_anonimnykh_kommunikacii/)).
 This book can be purchased in a tangible form on the [Ozon](https://www.ozon.ru/product/obshchaya-teoriya-anonimnyh-kommunikatsiy-vtoroe-izdanie-kovalenko-a-g-1193224608/) and [Wildberries](https://www.wildberries.ru/catalog/177390621/detail.aspx) marketplaces.
 You can download the book in digital form for free [here](https://github.com/number571/go-peer/blob/master/docs/general_theory_of_anonymous_communications.pdf).

 ## How can you help the project